sameer-dudeja/Comely/comely-app/README.md

 # Comely-App

-This Project was submitter for a Job assesment .
+This Project was submitted for a Job assesment .
+The Fruit basket act as a Stack which stores specific fruit values in the basket.

 ## Screenshots